sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2100 - api-tutorial-async-2.md

 - Use URLs provided by Sensible for your documents.

 This topic covers using URLs provided by Sensible.
-This is a good option if you can't easily create either publicly accessible or pre-signed URLs for your PDFs.
+This is a good option if you can't create either publicly accessible or pre-signed URLs for your PDFs.

 For either option, you can get the results as soon as they're ready by specifying a [webhook](doc:api-tutorial-webhook).